andy489/Introduction_to_Programming_CPP/05. Matrices/Tasks.md

 2 3<br>1 -2 -3<br>4 -5 6<br>5|not found

 **5.02.** Write a program that reads two integer matrices (2D arrays) from the console and compares them element by element.
 For better code reusability, you could do the comparison in a function, which returns **true** if they are equal and **false** if not.<br>
-Each matrix definition on the console will contain a line with a positive integer number **R** – the number of rows in the matrix – followed by R lines containing the numbers in the matrix, separated by spaces (each line will have an equal amount of numbers.<br>
+Each matrix definition on the console will contain a line with a positive integer number **R** – the number of rows in the matrix – followed by R lines containing the numbers in the matrix, separated by spaces.<br>
 The matrices will have at most **10** rows and at most **10** columns.<br>
 Print **equal** if the matrices match, and **not equal** if they don’t match.